 Remote Public Witness Process

-If you register by the deadline, you will later receive a phone call or an email providing the phone number and instructions for calling into the hearing.
+If you register by the deadline, you will later receive an email providing the phone number and instructions for calling into the hearing.

 We generally limit each speaker to about five minutes, but if we have many people who want to speak, we might shorten the time to three minutes.
 Please be organized and succinct so that we can hear from as many people as possible.